Amypetua/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - variables: functions; nested loops
+This directory contains C - variables, functions and nested loops